naveen02589/UMBC-DATA606-Capstone/docs/report.md

 - 4.5 Average vehicular movement by day of the week at different junctions
 ![image](https://github.com/naveen02589/UMBC-DATA606-Capstone/assets/30066521/f45feace-4d32-49f2-a1e7-85b13dac817e)

 There is a clear decrease in traffic during weekends compared to the steady levels observed on weekdays.

 - 4.6 Average Hourly Traffic at Different Junctions

 ![image](https://github.com/naveen02589/UMBC-DATA606-Capstone/assets/30066521/769bcf18-0216-450a-b7ae-6ebd9a3f3d27)

+Except for Junction 4, traffic typically rises in the morning around 6 AM, remains stable throughout the afternoon, and decreases in the evening around 8 PM.

 # 5. Model Training